xenomachina/kessel/README.md

 Kessel is a simple parser combinator library for Kotlin.

 **This library is currently a work in progress.
-Feel free to try it out, and comments are welcome, but I may make incompatible changes without notice.**
+Feel free to try it out, and comments/suggestions/contributions are welcome, but incompatible changes may be made without notice.**

 Like many other parsers, Kessel has two main stages: